openstack-infra/zuul/doc/source/user/config.rst

 unencrypted as well for convenience.

 A Secret may only be used by jobs defined within the same project.
-To use a secret, a :ref:`job` must specify the secret within its `auth` section.
+To use a secret, a :ref:`job` must specify the secret in :attr:`job.secrets`.
 Secrets are bound to the playbooks associated with the specific job definition where they were declared.
 Additional pre or post playbooks which appear in child jobs will not have access to the secrets, nor will playbooks which override the main playbook (if any) of the job which declared the secret.
 This protects against jobs in other repositories declaring a job with a secret as a parent and then exposing that secret.

 It is possible to use secrets for jobs defined in :term:`config projects <config-project>` as well as :term:`untrusted projects